-I am pleased to cordially invite you to attend Revlon, Inc.'s 2021 Annual Stockholders' Meeting (the "Annual Meeting").
-In light of public health concerns regarding the COVID-19 pandemic, the 2021 Annual Meeting will be held at 10:00 a.m., Eastern Time, on Thursday, June 3, 2021 in a virtual-only format accessible at www.virtualshareholdermeeting.com/REV2021.
-The 2021 Annual Meeting will begin promptly at 10:00 a.m.
+I am pleased to cordially invite you to attend Revlon, Inc.'s 2022 Annual Stockholders' Meeting (the "Annual Meeting").
+In order to expand stockholder access and participation, improve communications, as well as to provide additional safeguards for health and safety in light of developments related to the ongoing COVID-19 pandemic, the 2022 Annual Meeting will be held at 10:00 a.m., Eastern Time, on Thursday, June 2, 2022 in a virtual-only format accessible at www.virtualshareholdermeeting.com/REV2022.
+The 2022 Annual Meeting will begin promptly at 10:00 a.m.
 Eastern Time, and we recommend logging in to the virtual meeting website at least 10-15 minutes in advance of the start time.
-You will not be able to attend the virtual Annual Meeting in person.
+You will not be able to attend the Annual Meeting in person.